 When you are working in the Python terminal, you need first navigate to the directory, where your file is located and then start up Python, i.e., you have to make sure that your file is located in the directory where you want to work from.

-Then we connect to the MySQL database and mask or encrypt the password and using the required user information we call stored procedure using Python code to save into MySQL database table.
+Then you have to connect to the MySQL database and mask or encrypt the password and using the required user information you call stored procedure using Python code to save into MySQL database table.

-Step 2.
 Create a table called tbl_user under roytuts database.
 Create database roytuts in MySQL server if it does not exist already.
-We will create a stored procedure to store user data into tbl_user.
+I will create a stored procedure to store user data into tbl_user.

-Step 3.
-Now we will see how to create stored procedure in MySQL database.
-Here we create the stored procedure called sp_createUser with parameters required to store in the above user table.
+Now I will show you how to create stored procedure in MySQL database.
+Here I create the stored procedure called sp_createUser with parameters required to store in the above user table.
 Only the column id is not taken as input parameter because it is the primary key and this column value is auto generated.